 If you’re a first-time buyer hoping to get onto the property ladder in 2018, make building up as big a deposit as you can one of your resolutions.
 Having a bigger deposit to put down will give you access to a much wider choice of mortgages at better rates.

 The good news is that the first-time buyer stamp duty exemption on property purchases up to £300,000 announced in the Budget last November could save you up to £5,000.
 Rather than spending this cash on something else, you could use it to increase your deposit.

-What are your mortgage resolutions for 2018?
+What are your 2018 mortgage resolutions?